-Conflict analysis is a staple of practitioner communities – local and international, public and private – working in ‘fragile’ settings.
-Humanitarians, in particular, are increasingly discussing their roles in ‘protracted’ crises that defy the traditional logic of swiftly responding to an acute emergency.
+Conflict analysis is a staple of practitioner communities – local and international, public and private – working in fragile settings.
+Humanitarians, in particular, are increasingly discussing their roles in protracted crises that defy the traditional logic of swiftly responding to an acute emergency.

 Standard tools such as post-conflict and post-disaster needs assessments continue to be pursued, but with growing recognition of the limited applicability and pertinence of such (laborious) undertakings for making sense of rapidly evolving field dynamics.
 Overall, the linkages and institutional overlaps between humanitarian, development and peacebuilding practitioners operating in such environments remain poorly captured, as are organisational understandings of what conflict-sensitive programming entails.

-OCHA’s pilot ‘action learning initiative’ hosted by the CCDP in 2016 highlighted the inadequacies of standard conflict analyses (including context and stakeholder mappings) for effectively informing operational procedures, decision-making processes, and day-to-day interactions with affected populations and local communities, as well as with staff members, government representatives and partner organisations.
+The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) pilot ‘action learning initiative’ hosted by the CCDP in 2016 highlighted the inadequacies of standard conflict analyses (including context and stakeholder mappings) for effectively informing operational procedures, decision-making processes, and day-to-day interactions with affected populations and local communities, as well as with staff members, government representatives and partner organisations.

 Building on insights from the 2016 initiative, the first phase of the Action Learning for Conflict Analysis (ALCA) project hence aimed at promoting the humanitarian-development-peacebuilding nexus by exploring novel ways of engaging in joint, shared, or at least coordinated analysis and planning among various actors.
 Specifically, it sought to study existing conflict analysis tools used by OCHA and its partners in settings of protracted crises.